m-saurabh01/nexa/README.md

-# RAG History - AI Chat Interface
+# Nexa - AI Chat Interface

 A modern, production-ready React chat application with authentication, chat history, and real-time messaging capabilities.
 Built with performance optimization and best practices in mind.